bigbeefus/heresy/README.md

 - Slow & Purposeful (Cataphractii?)

 ### Zooming Flyers & Super-Heavies:
-Due to their immense momentum (from either mass or velocity) these units will always act after the lowest possible Initiative step in a given phase.
+Due to their exceptional momentum, these units will always act as having 1 below the lowest Agility value in a given phase.
+(In essence, move first, shoot last)

 # Optional Rule: Barrage Zeroing
 Units may not make attacks with Barrage weapons during their activation step.
 At the beginning of the Shooting Phase, any unit with a Barrage weapon may instead place a zeroing marker at any valid location (usually the targeted model's position).